When Space Force starring Steve Carell is coming to Netflix - cast, latest news and more

 — See What's Next (@seewhatsnext) September 26, 2019

-Ben Schwartz (best known for his hilarious performance as Jean-Ralphio in Parks and Recreation) will play F Tony Scarapiducci, a selfish media consultant whose cunning plans only sometimes line up with those of Mark or Space Force.
+Ben Schwartz (best known as Jean-Ralphio in Parks and Recreation) will play F Tony Scarapiducci, a selfish media consultant in charge of Naird’s tweets and drumming up good publicity for Space Force online.

+Team Space Force also includes Tawny Newsome (Bajillion Dollar Propertie$) as a high-achieving new recruit, Jimmy O. Yang (Silicon Valley) as Dr Mallory’s second-in-command, and Alex Sparrow as a Russian soldier under suspicion of spying.

-Diana Silvers (Booksmart) will star as Carell’s daughter, Erin Naird, a popular student in Washington DC who becomes an outcast when uprooted to live on a remote military base in Wild Horse, Colorado.
+Diana Silvers (Booksmart) will star as Carell’s daughter, Erin Naird, a popular student in Washington DC who struggles to adapt to life in remote Colorado, becoming a social outcast at school despite her best efforts.

-Friends star Lisa Kudrow plays Maggie Naird, Carrell’s wife who has always been hugely supportive of his career aspirations, but finds that Space Force might be a bridge too far.
+Friends star Lisa Kudrow plays Maggie Naird, Carrell’s wife who has always been hugely supportive of his career aspirations, but their relationship hits a major snag shortly after he lands the Space Force job.

-Noah Emmerich (The Americans) and Jane Lynch (Glee) will guest star as fellow high-ranking military officers, playing Chairman of the Joint Chiefs of Staff and Chief of Naval Operations respectively.

-Tawny Newsome (Bajillion Dollar Propertie$), Jimmy O. Yang (Silicon Valley) and Russian actor Alex Sparrow will also feature.
+Kudrow made headlines when she admitted that she hadn’t been aware that the US Army’s Space Force was real prior to filming the show, in an interview with Entertainment Weekly.

+“I thought the way they treated it really was a great balancing act,” she said.
+“Given that it’s real, I appreciated what they were doing.
+It’s not for or against anyone or anything.
+It’s patriotic and it’s pro-decency.
+So that’s a good thing.”

 How can I listen to Inside Joke: Space Force podcast?